PayString/rfcs/src/spec/payid-easy-checkout.md

 # PayID Easy Checkout Protocol
-The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a payment recipient, such as an online merchant, and a sending client, such as a wallet.
+The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a payment recipient, such as an online merchant, and a payer via a sending client, such as a wallet.

 The protocol is comprised of two parts: